WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_15.md

 but Paul chose Silas and departed, having been commended by the brothers to the grace of the Lord.

 ###### 41
-And he went through Syria and Cilicia, strengthening the churches. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And he went through Syria and Cilicia, strengthening the churches.

 ***